 (b) Show how to add a unary minus (-) operator to the language.
-For example, input strings such as $3^ - a$ should be allowed.
-Explain what productions would need to be added or modified to the original grammar.
+For example, input strings such as $3 \cdot a$ ("3 times the negation of a") should be allowed.
+Explain what productions would need to be added to or modified in the original grammar.